 The Magic City Innovation District project, which was approved by Miami commissioners last year, will be built in phases over the next 15 years.

-The developer says it wants to help revitalize the neighborhood by building a community with technological and environmental features that will help boost businesses and create a walkable, campus-like neighborhood.
+The developer said it wants to help revitalize the neighborhood by building a community with technological and environmental features that will help boost businesses and create a walkable, campus-like neighborhood.

 But Little Haiti business owners say Magic City Innovation District’s development plan is going to negatively affect the neighborhood.